http://www.suttonstjames.org/

 WEDDING ENQUIRIES

-Congratulations on your engagement and your decision to get married in church.
+your decision to get married in church.

-We are happy to help you to commit your lives to one another and to ask
+We are happy to help you to commit

 God to bless your marriage.